You know the drill by now.

 It’s web-only.
 Desktop wrappers are available through WebCatalog for Mac and Windows, but these aren’t native applications.
 There are no iOS or Android apps.
 Offline mode is supported, which helps, but if you need a polished native desktop experience, this isn’t it yet.

 The pricing is premium. $29 per month on a monthly plan.
-Annual billing brings it to $23 per month ($276 per year), and there’s a first-year promotional rate of about $148 per year for new subscribers.
+Annual billing brings it to $23 per month ($276 per year), and there’s a first-year promotional rate of $144 per year for new subscribers.
 A free tier exists for testing, but with limited AI usage.
 For comparison, Scrivener costs $49 once and Atticus costs $150 once.
 Type.ai’s ongoing subscription makes sense if you use the AI daily, less so if you write in occasional bursts.

 AI usage has limits.
 Pro subscribers get significantly more capacity than free users, with an option to buy additional credits.
 If you’re deep in a revision pass and leaning heavily on AI assistance, pay attention to how quickly those credits go.